SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

 # TTL pulses
 The TTL messages.xlsx is added to give the EEG recordings context.
-It contains an overview of all the TTL pulses used in the experiments and can be seen in the EEG recordings..
+It contains an overview of all the TTL pulses used in the experiments and can be seen in the EEG recordings: https://github.com/SjoerdTimovanVliet/SSVEP_interface_thesis/blob/039573f50cc564c0cef59fb574be527e83c4dd2f/TTL%20Messages.xlsx

 # The Code explained